ciogeo/opentelemetry-custom-metrics/README.md

 app.controller.ts
 ```
-import { AccessMetricInterceptor, TimeToProcessMetricInterceptor } from 'opentelemetry-custom-metrics';
+import { AccessMetric, TimeToProcessMetric } from 'opentelemetry-custom-metrics';
 ```

 ```
-@UseInterceptors(AccessMetricInterceptor)
+@AccessMetric
-@UseInterceptors(TimeToProcessMetricInterceptor)
+@TimeToProcessMetric
 ```

-### Available interceptors:
+### Available decorators:
-AccessMetricInterceptor - counts the number of times a method is called TimeToProcessMetricInterceptor - exposes a gauge and a histogram with the time it took to process the method
+AccessMetric - counts the number of times a method is called TimeToProcessMetric - exposes a gauge and a histogram with the time it took to process the method

 ### Build your own custom metrics